-- 26. A regulated institution must maintain at all times a documented BCP that meets the objectives of the BCM Policy. - 27.
-The BCP must document procedures and information that enable the regulated institution to: - (a) manage an initial business disruption (crisis management); and - (b) recover critical business operations. - 28.
-The BCP must reflect the specific requirements of the regulated institution and must identify: - (a) critical business operations; - (b) recovery levels and time targets for each critical business operation; - (c) recovery strategies for each critical business operation; - (d) infrastructure and resources required to implement the BCP; - (e) roles, responsibilities and authorities to act in relation to the BCP; and - (f) communication plans with staff and external stakeholders.
+- 26.31.
+An APRA-regulated institution must maintain at all times a documented BCP that meets the objectives of the BCM Policy.9 - 27.32.
+The BCP must document procedures and information that enable the APRA-regulated institution to: - (a) manage an initial business disruption (crisis management); and - (b) recover critical business operations. - 28.33.
+The BCP must reflect the specific requirements of the APRA-regulated institution or group and must identify: - (a) critical business operations; - (b) recovery levels and time targets for each critical business operation; - (c) recovery strategies for each critical business operation; - (d) infrastructure and resources required to implement the BCP; - (e) roles, responsibilities and authorities to act in relation to the BCP; and - (f) communication plans with staff and external stakeholders. - 29.34.
+Where material business activities are outsourced, an APRA-regulated institution must satisfy itself as to the adequacy of the outsourced service provider's BCP and must consider any dependencies between the two BCPs.